informatics-isi-edu/chaise/docs/user-docs/chaise-config.md

 ### General Configuration:
  #### ermrestLocation
  The location of the ERMrest service.

+ > :warning: This property is only allowed in `chaise-config.js` file.
+Defining this on the catalog annotation has no effect.
    - Type: String - URL
    - Default value:	`window.location.protocol + // + window.location.host + /ermrest`
    - Sample syntax: